GDPR: Legal Service Agreement

 - All personal data is kept using a retention period.

-- Graylog required for system monitoring has a retention period of 30 days max.
+- Third-party platforms required for system monitoring have a retention period of 30 days max.

 - Backup data is stored in proprietary binary format (“pseudo encrypted”) and separated per client.